AxelWismer/PatCat/README.md

 # PatCat
-PatCat (Pattern Catalogue) is a web catalog of business patterns applied in real cases of e-government.
+PatCat (Pattern Catalog) is a web catalog of business patterns applied in real cases of e-government.

 # Modules
 ## Pattern